-Contents

-rake your Blivi experience to the next level 1 /

-A growing focus on digital security across the lifecycle 18

-Establishing a foundation for digital trust 19
+Contents Take your BIM experience to the next level 21 A growing focus on digital security across the lifecycle 22 Establishing a foundation for digital trust 23 Scaling BIM 24 Case study: KEO, Proving maturity 25 Case study: Driving BIM success for the Red Sea Development Company 27

-Scaling BIM 20

-Case study: KEO, Proving maturity 21

-Case study: Driving BIM success for the Red

-Sea Development Company 23

 Take your BIM experience to the next level BIM may have helped you establish resilient and secure processes across your projects, reducing risk, realizing cost efficiencies and building customer confidence.
 It may have also enabled you and your organization to seize new opportunities, strengthen quality and supercharge business or personal performance.
 To better manage risk and create long-term opportunities from BIM, teams must regularly review how it is being utilized across different projects, as well the role it plays in the future of construction.
 For instance, rapid digitization in the last decade has significantly increased data in terms of volume, diversity, and speed.
 This is creating new opportunities for real-time collaboration, predictive analytics and advanced automation.
 While this opens up new possibilities, it also raises crucial concerns about information security, governance, and digital trust throughout the building and construction lifecycle.
 As BIM gains wider adoption, it's essential to demonstrate your BIM maturity.
 This not only differentiates your capabilities but also strengthens your market position and showcases your commitment to digital innovation and trust in the built environment.
 Digital and information security management is a key area through which you can demonstrate this maturity.
-Advancing > Skip to Services > Take me back to the start > © 2024 BSI.
-All rights reserved.

-A growing focus on digital security across the lifecycle Since the advent of BIM, the pace of technology adoption and digitization in construction has surged, bringing with it an increasingly complex risk landscape.
+Advancing Skip to Services > A growing focus on digital security across the lifecycle Since the advent of BIM, the pace of technology adoption and digitization in construction has surged, bringing with it an increasingly complex risk landscape.
 Some important examples include: